France Pay Transparency Reporting Law Guide

 Enforcement is overseen by the Ministry of Labor and the Ministry of the Economy and Finance.
 The Labor Inspector also plays a key role in ensuring compliance.
 Field agents may also assist in compliance efforts.

-Preparing for the EU Pay Transparency Directive in France
+Preparing for the EU pay transparency directive in France

 On March 30, 2023, the European Union approved a Pay Transparency Directive for its EU member states to close the gender pay gap across the EU.
 The Directive aims to strengthen the “principle of equal pay for equal work or work of equal value between men and women through pay transparency and enforcement mechanisms.”